KunyuHe/ML-Pipeline-for-Crowdfunding-Project-Outcome-Prediction/README.md

 ### 5.3 Train Test Split

 In order to achieve best future predictions, we need to find the best model based on historical data.
 Hence in this practice, **we do not have true actual data** because they are not yet available.
 The whole data set would be our training set.
 However, for evaluation and optimization purposes, we would like to split it into training and validation sets.
+The `time_train_test_split()` function in the `featureEngineering` module implements this.

 As the data spans over time and we are predicting whether a project would get fully funded within 60 days *(nearly two months)* of posting, I applied temporal train test split technique with test sets spanning 6 months.
 In other words, **I created training and test sets over time, and the test sets are six months long and the training sets are all the data before each test set**.